PERSON BEHIND START OF YC&AC KIDS RUGBY REVEALED

 According the website of Arima-san’s company YCRS, his kids rugby school started in 1979: https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnx5Y3JzMTJqcHxneDoxMmVlMjZlY2ExNzc1YmFi

-Accordingly, I was surprised but interested to receive the following email from Mr. Peter Allan in the UK:
+Accordingly, I was surprised but interested to receive the following email out of the blue from Mr. Peter Allan in the UK:

 “Mike, finally going through mum and dad’s stuff after their passing and found some rugby stuff from when we lived in Tokyo.
 Dad coached a junior team at the YCAC must have been around 1968-1970.
 I wonder if you knew him, his name was George Allan, captain of rugby at George Watsons and also at Selangor Club in KL, Hong Kong Rugby and Singapore Cricket Club.
 I’ve attached a photo from back then, hopefully it loads up.
 Regards, Peter”